 As the world begins to seriously consider energy availability and the long-term effects of climate change, businesses too are turning their attention to an area of opportunity they can affect – reduction of carbon emissions and energy conservation in their supply chains.
-Despite the fact that government incentives in this area are still in their infancy, many businesses are finding that green initiatives go beyond simple good-citizenship to real business opportunities and bottom line savings, contributing financial value to the organization.
+Despite the fact that government incentives in this area are still in their infancy, many businesses are finding that green initiatives go beyond simple good-citizenship to real business opportunities and bottom line savings, contributing financial value to the organisation.

 Ultimately, companies look to IT and software solutions to help them comply; but these are only part of the answer.
 Businesses also need to evaluate their business processes and, where necessary, make potentially fundamental changes in how they operate.

-Epicor® GRC solutions are designed to tackle these very requirements and do so through a combination of software and related services covering lean supply chain management (SCM) and global trade compliance; financial management including financial controls, transparent and proactive reporting, and audit and security management; product lifecycle management (PLM); supplier relationship management (SRM) including strategic sourcing; enterprise content and document management; and enterprise performance management (EPM).
+Epicor GRC solutions are designed to tackle these very requirements and do so through a combination of software and related services covering lean supply chain management (SCM) and global trade compliance; financial management including financial controls, transparent and proactive reporting, and audit and security management; product life cycle management (PLM); supplier relationship management (SRM) including strategic sourcing; enterprise content and document management; and enterprise performance management (EPM).

-GRC is an ongoing process that will require companies to utilize internal resources alongside external experts to ensure that they meet regulatory demands.
+GRC is an ongoing process that will require companies to utilise internal resources alongside external experts to ensure that they meet regulatory demands.
 Epicor GRC solutions offer greater business predictability, help manage business risk, and drive stakeholder confidence.